Memory Loss In Your Dog & Cat CDS, CCDS, Dementia “Doggie Alzheimer’s”

 Now for every symptom I mentioned earlier, there are alternative explanations that do not involve CDS.
 Also, many personality issues in senior dogs and cats involve more than one health issue (comorbidities) and CDS is often only one of them.
 If the other issues can be adequately addressed, CDS, when present, might be considerably less debilitating for everyone.

 Advancing age also brings on joint and spine problems.
 Dogs and cats with arthritis will also interact with their owners less, show reduced mobility, might be reluctant to go up or down stairs, might wine and might be testy or aggressive when they are handled.
 That is why x-rays are always prudent when a possible CDS diagnosis is on the table.
-Read about these problems in dogs here.
-In cats here and here.
+Read about those age-related problems in cats here and dogs here.

 Liver issues that may not have been so serious earlier in life sometimes cause marked personality changes and confusion when dogs and cats get older.
 These signs are very difficult to differentiate from CDS.
 The disease is called hepatic encephalopathy.
 Read about hepatic encephalopathy in dogs and cats here.